lsst-dm/dmtn-249/index.rst

 :ref:`consistency-model` describes the new consistency model and introduces the *artifact transaction* as a new, limited-lifetime butler component that plays an important role in maintaining consistency.
 In :ref:`use-case-details`, we work through a few important use cases in detail to show how components interact in both client/server and direct-connection contexts.
 :ref:`prototype-code` serves as an appendix of sorts with code listings that together form a thorough prototyping of the changes being proposed here.
-It is not expected to be read directly, but will be frequently linked to in :ref:`use-case-details` in particular.
+It is not expected to be read directly, but will be frequently linked to in other sections.

 Throughout this technote, links to code objects may refer to the existing ones (e.g. :py:class:`~lsst.daf.butler.Butler`) or, more frequently, the prototypes of their replacements defined here (e.g. :py:class:`Butler`).
 Existing types that are not publicly documented (e.g. ``SqlRegistry``) and future types that were not prototyped in detail (e.g. ``RemoteButler``) are not linked.
-Unfortunately Sphinx formatting highlights linked vs. unlinked much more strongly than old vs. new.
+Unfortunately Sphinx formatting highlights linked vs. unlinked much more strongly than old vs. new, which is the opposite of what we want - but it should not be necessary to follow most linked code entities at all anyway.

 In addition, we note that DMTN-271 :cite:`DMTN-271` provides an in-depth description of changes to pipeline execution we expect to occur on a similar timescale, both enabling and benefiting from the lower-level changes described here.
-DMTN-242 :cite:`DMTN-242` will provide more detail about how we will actually implement the changes described, which will have to involve providing backwards-compatible access to heavily-used data repositories while standing up a minimal client/server butler as quickly as possible.
+DMTN-242 :cite:`DMTN-242` may be updated in the future to provide more detail about how we will actually implement the changes described, which will have to involve providing backwards-compatible access to heavily-used data repositories while standing up a minimal client/server butler as quickly as possible.

 .. _component-overview: